-- Click the cell where the answer will appear. - Type the equals sign (=) to let Excel know a formula is being defined. - Click on the first cell to be included in the formula. - Type a division symbol.
-The operator displays in the cell and Formula bar. - Click on the next cell in the formula. - Press Enter, or click the Enter button on the Formula bar to complete the formula.
+\Box Click the cell where the answer will appear.

+\Box Type the equals sign (=) to let Excel know a formula is being defined.

+Click on the first cell to be included in the formula.

+Type a division symbol.
+The operator displays in the cell and Formula bar.

+\Box Click on the next cell in the formula.

+Press Enter, or click the Enter button on the Formula bar to complete the choose one of the methods that enters the cell address into the formula rather than an actual number.
+The cell address is basically the name of the cell and can be found in the Name Box.
+The following example uses actual numbers in the formula in C5.